wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/faq/activating-credit-card-component.md

 To activate the component in your Magento 2 backend, follow these steps:

-1. Log in to your Magento 2 backend.
+1. Sign in to your Magento 2 backend.
 2. Go to **Configuration** > **Credit card**, and then click **Configure**.
 3. Click **Payment type** and select **Credit card component**.
 4. Click **Save config**.